Bachelor in Paradise's Jade Roper and Tanner Tolbert Welcome Baby No. 2

 by Elyse Dupre | Tue., Jul.
 30, 2019 3:22 PM

 Congratulations are in order for Jade Roper Tolbert and Tanner Tolbert.
-The Bachelor in Paradise couple welcomed a baby boy on Tuesday, July 30.
+E!
+News can confirm the Bachelor in Paradise couple welcomed a baby boy on Tuesday, July 30.

 "We are over the moon for our little guy.
-He came into this world fast at 7 lbs., 9 oz and 20 in. long," Tanner shares with People.
+He came into this world fast at 7 lbs., 9 oz and 20 in. long," Tanner shared in a statement to People.
 "Mom and baby boy are doing great.
 Emmy just met her little brother — she greeted him with a kiss on the head, so I guess that means she will allow us to bring him home!
 We are officially a family of four!"

 Jade announced her pregnancy at the end of January by sharing a photo of the proud parents smiling alongside their daughter Emerson and holding up a sonogram.